 Conímbriga is the best-preserved Roman town in Portugal.
 It has been a National Monument since 1910 and over the years, more fascinating structures have been excavated.

 DON’T MISS: Best attractions in Coimbra

-The Romans arrived to the area 139 BC and if you wish to see the remains of an old Roman town in Portugal, Conímbriga is the best place to go.
+The Romans arrived in the area in 139 BC and if you wish to see the remains of an old Roman town in Portugal, Conímbriga is the best place to go.
 The best of all – it only takes minutes to get there from Coimbra!
 There are local services offering guided tours to tourists where transport is included.

 Known as the Venice of Portugal.
 Aveiro has a system of canals, and it is common to sail around in boats and gondolas.

 The architecture is beautiful, as many buildings have the characteristic Art Nouveau style, and you can really get a magical experience by visiting Aveiro.

 It is one of the top tourist destinations in Portugal.
 Even though Aveiro is not really known by most foreigners, lots of Portuguese people go there on weekend trips and longer holidays, so Aveiro gets its fair share of domestic tourists.

 The town itself is relatively small with just shy of 80,000 inhabitants.
 Yet it has some great attractions, a comfortable climate, and a really nice vibe.
 We highly recommend you to spend a few days in Aveiro.

 You can easily go there from Coimbra – if you take the high-speed train (Alfa Pendular) it is a direct connection and it only takes a half-hour to get there.
 If you take the InterCity train, the trip takes around an hour.
 By car, it will take you around 50 minutes through the A1 motorway.